mikelax/forgingadventures/auth0/README.md

 This Rule adds the list of Auth0 Authorization Roles the User is a memeber of and adds the array to the *id_token*.
 This array is also available in the initial callback after a call to auth0.parseHash in the `idTokenPayload` attribute (as are all attributes in the id_token).

+## Update Profile with Custom Profile Image

+This looks checks to see if the User has uploaded a custom profile image.
+The standard `picture` attribute can only be changed in a Rule, the data must be stored in the `user_metadata` object.
+This rules looks for a value here indicating a custom profile image, and if found set its value for the user.picture attribute.

 ## Update user profile in Database

 This rule will make a POST API call to the FA application.
 It will sync the Auth0 user profile data to a local `users` database table.
 This will allow the FA db to use a user_id attribute for all foreign key references for objects to link back to a User.